 Craig is not a career politician and represents something new and refreshing in our local politics.
-After winning a by-election against all the odds, Craig represents Haddington and Lammermuir ward on East Lothian Council.
+After winning a by-election against all the odds, Craig became a Councillor Haddington and Lammermuir ward on East Lothian Council.

 He serves on the board of the South East Scotland Transport Partnership is a member of the East Lothian Education Committee and sits on the Haddington and Lammermuir and the Fa’side local area partnerships.

 Craig is a member of the Haddington Common Good Committee and is a member of both the Audit and Governance Committee and the Policy and Performance Review Committee of East Lothian Council.

 He is the Conservative Party’s local Climate Change Champion and a committed local campaigner.
 He is also a member of the Scottish Conservative Candidates Board.

 Craig stood for election in East Lothian at the 2019 General Election, where he campaigned for improved infrastructure, a more sustainable approach to housing development and more jobs for the county.